 The SPF (Sun Protection Factor) tells you how much UVB the sunscreen blocks.
-According to the American Academy of Dermatologists, SPF 15 blocks about 93 percent of UVB rays and SPF 30 blocks about 97%, but nothing will give you 100% coverage.
+According to the American Academy of Dermatologists, SPF 15 blocks about 93 percent of UVB rays and SPF 30 blocks about 97 percent, but nothing will give you 100 percent coverage.
 For daily use, 30 SPF is sufficient.
 If your skin is more sensitive or you’re going to be exposed to harsher rays (highly reflective surfaces or high elevation), you should choose a sunscreen with SPF 50.

 While many of us like to look tan, it's easier to prevent sun damage than it is to treat it.
 Always make sure that you follow the directions on your sunscreen label.
 Hats, sunglasses, and lightweight protective clothing can also help shield you from the sun's harmful rays.